 14. Keep Hot Foods Very Hot

-The bacteria that cause food poisoning thrives at temperatures between 5◦C and 60◦C. This temperature range is called the danger zone.
+The bacteria that cause food poisoning thrive at temperatures between 5◦C and 60◦C. This temperature range is called the danger zone.
 If food sits within this zone for longer than four hours, it becomes unsafe and you need to throw it out.
 What a waste!

 15. Do Not Leave Food Exposed for Long